Register of the National Estate

-The Register of the National Estate was a heritage register that listed natural and cultural heritage places in Australia that was closed in 2007.
-Phasing out began in 2003, when the Australian National Heritage List and the Commonwealth Heritage List were created and by 2007 the Register had been replaced by these and various state and territory heritage registers.
+The Register of the National Estate was a heritage register that listed natural and cultural heritage places in Australia.
+Phasing out of the register began in 2003, when the Australian National Heritage List and the Commonwealth Heritage List were created.
+By 2007, the Register had been replaced by them, and by various state and territory heritage registers.
 Places listed on the Register remain in a non-statutory archive and are still able to be viewed via the National Heritage Database.

 History

 The register was initially compiled between 1976 and 2003 by the Australian Heritage Commission, after which the register was maintained by the Australian Heritage Council.
 13,000 places were listed.

 The expression "national estate" was first used by the British architect Clough Williams-Ellis, and reached Australia in the 1970s.
 It was incorporated into the Australian Heritage Commission Act 1975 and was used to describe a collection of buildings and sites that were worthy of preservation for a variety of reasons.
 It covered natural environments as well as European history and Aboriginal culture.